 When the birthday boy or girl is a little too old to play pin the tail on the donkey, but you want to have games at their party, what do you do?
+Trivia games are a great option.
 Try the birthday version of the newlywed game and ask guests to answer trivia questions about the birthday person.

 There are a few different varieties of this game you can adapt, depending on how many guests you'll have, and the birthday boy or girl's sense of humor.
 The longer you've known the birthday guest, the better your chances are of racking up points in any version of this game.

-An important note: Since the goal is to cause mild embarrassment (in an affectionate way) for the guest of honor, this version of the game is suited for groups of friends that have known each other a long time and have built trust and respect.
-(Otherwise, you run the risk of hurting the birthday boy or girl's feelings, which no one wants on their special day!)
+Since the goal is to cause mild embarrassment (in an affectionate way) for the guest of honor, this version of the game is suited for groups of friends that have known each other for a long time and have built trust and respect.
+Otherwise, you run the risk of hurting the birthday boy or girl's feelings, which no one wants on their special day.

 Always consider your audience when crafting your questions, gauging the appropriateness based on the crowd.
 You may not want to ask questions about the birthday girl's past romantic encounters if her mother is in the room, for instance.

 Remember those old-fashioned Hollywood roasts, where celebrities would each speak in slightly-less-than-flattering terms about a guest of honor?
 That's sort of the basis for this version of your party trivia game.

 Hand out a list of questions about the birthday boy or girl.
 Guests have a limited amount of time to answer as many questions as they can correctly.